ARS-SWRC/swrc_photoscan_ua_hpc/README.md

     2-factor-authentication)
 -   Access to a terminal/command line with Secure Shell software (SSH) installed
--   A folder ready with all the drone imagery and photoscan project.
+-   A folder ready with all the drone imagery and PhotoScan project.
     These need to be transfered to UA-HPC.

 ### 2. Connecting to UA-VPN from Storm server